x

 Shiffert said these factors can be quite vast.

-"Residency, social security number, citizenship," Shiffert said.
-"There's certain eligibility factors that include if an individual is receiving social security disability or has been deemed disabled.
+"Residency, Social Security number, citizenship," Shiffert said.
+"There's certain eligibility factors that include if an individual is receiving Social Security disability or has been deemed disabled.
 There's a multitude of different things that we look at as far as our budgeting.
 We also look at living expenses, certain other expenses depending on what their living situation is."

 Shiffert said if a household is eligible for any of these programs and factors, then the 130% federal poverty level requirement to qualify for assistance will be waived.
+However, as part of the sliding scale that was created to ease the "benefits cliff" transition off benefits, once someone goes above the 130% threshold by taking a new job, pay raise, promotion, etc., they will be eligible for a gradually reducing benefit up to 200% of the federal poverty level.

 Shiffert said this new change will broaden the array allowing more individuals to maintain some type of supplement and combat the high food prices.